Red Hot Chili Peppers: 2019–2023: Frusciante's second return, Unlimited Love, and Return of the Dream Canteen

 The 12th Red Hot Chili Peppers album, Unlimited Love, produced by Rubin, was released on April 1, 2022.
 It debuted at number one in ten countries, becoming the first US number-one Chili Peppers album since Stadium Arcadium.
 It was promoted with the singles "Black Summer" and "These Are the Ways".
 NME wrote that Unlimited Love shared the "melancholic riffmaking, anthemic choruses and softly-sung melodies" of Frusciante's previous work with the Chili Peppers, but introduced new "grungy" and acoustic elements.

-On the day of the release, the broadcasting company Sirius XM launched a dedicated Red Hot Chili Peppers channel, Whole Lotta Red Hot, featuring music videos, live performances and acts that influenced the Chili Peppers.
+On the day of the release, the broadcasting company SiriusXM launched a dedicated Red Hot Chili Peppers channel, Whole Lotta Red Hot, featuring music videos, live performances and acts that influenced the Chili Peppers.
 On June 4, the Red Hot Chili Peppers began their Unlimited Love Tour.
 The 13th Chili Peppers album, Return of the Dream Canteen, recorded during the same sessions as Unlimited Love, was released on October 14.
 The first single, "Tippa My Tongue", was released in August, followed by "The Drummer" in October.
 The band's former drummer D.H.
 Peligro died at the age of 63 on October 28.